Cipher-Coder/dark-cipher/README.md

 - Place a copy of the entire folder in the extensions directory
 - Open VS Code and go to 'Settings' then select 'color theme' and select 'dark-cipher'

+## To Update

+- Go into the the main directory of the extension and open a CLI
+- Run `git pull origin master`

 **Enjoy!**